Britney Spears’ 2000 Throwback Photo With 12-Year-Old Zoe Kravitz Goes Viral

 If Instagram loves anything, it’s a little throwback.
 The platform received it yesterday via Big Little Lies actress Zoe Kravtiz and pop icon Britney Spears.
-With The Independent, The Daily Mail, and other media outlets reporting the update as driving fans nuts, it looks like the snap has officially gone viral.
+With The Independent, the Daily Mail, and other media outlets reporting the update as driving fans nuts, it looks like the snap has officially gone viral.

 The photo showed Kravitz at the age of 12.
 As The Independent reports, the image dates back to the year 2000, with Britney wearing the same outfit donned for her second studio album Oops!…I Did It Again.
 The image was, indeed, affording major throwback vibes.
 Thirty-seven-year-old Britney was looking markedly more youthful, although fans would likely argue that the mother of two has retained her young feel.

 The sweet picture was a blurry one, but it still ticked boxes for seeing a major music face enjoy a hug with a now-famous actress.
-Britney was rocking a brown-colored crop top with matching pants, while a young Zoe wore a strappy dress in silvers.
+Britney was rocking a brown-colored crop top with matching pants, while a young Zoe wore a strappy dress in silver.

 A simple caption from Zoe pointed towards the “[importance]” of the shared moment.